-So even if their servers are hacked for any reason, your details will always be protected.
+So even if their servers are hacked for any reason, your details and data will always be protected.
 And most of the password managers are available for every platform like Windows, Mac, Android, and iOS.

 In the following section, I’ve mentioned the top three picks you can go with.
 Here we go:

 LastPass is the most advanced password manager out there with a long list of features.

 Along with being a place to store your passwords, the software can store a variety of information like card details, notes, addresses, insurance cards, passports, and more.

 And once you’ve stored everything, it’s just a matter of a single click to auto-fill login or card details the next time you need them.

 LastPass is quite right about security.
 That’s why they use AES 256-bit along with PBKDF2 SHA-256 to encrypt your data.
 Furthermore, there are options to add two-factor authentication and multi-factor authentication.

 And this is not it, the tool also scans your entire database and spot the weak and duplicate passwords.